Visit Harry Truman's Little White House in Key West

 In 1946, it became Truman's escape, and later was the site for the Cold War response by following presidents.

-Today, the Truman Little White House is a living Key West museum, and still a retreat and place of government business for our nation's leaders.
+Today, the Trumans' Key West Little White House is a living museum, and still a retreat and place of government business for our nation's leaders.

-To learn more about this remarkable man and how his presence helped transform the island, visit the Truman Little White House where, each winter during his 11 visits, the buck stopped at America’s southernmost island.
+To learn more about this remarkable man and how his presence helped transform the island, visit Truman's Key West Little White House where, each winter during his 11 visits, the buck stopped at America’s southernmost island.

 Truman Little White House